Post Charges

 Adjust Claim, Copay, Units and Insurance Billing Behavior for Procedures

-In the Procedures component, you can set whether or not a procedure appears on the claim, adjust units, and change the copay amount for a procedure.
+In the Procedures component, you can set whether or not a procedure appears on the claim, adjust the number of units, or change the copay amount for a procedure.

 Add a Modifier to Visit Code, or Pick a Different Version of a Procedure Code